 Positioned 10th on this list is the Ladybank Single Malt whiskey.
-Only 300 bottles of this fine-tasting whisky are dished out every year and is available only to those who are club members.
-Produced by Ladybank Distillery in the Scottish Lowlands that closed down a decade ago, this whiskey is rare and is quickly turning into a collector’s item.
+Only 300 bottles of this fine-tasting whiskey are dished out every year and are available only to club members.
+Produced by Ladybank Distillery in the Scottish Lowlands that closed down a decade ago, this whiskey is rare and quickly turns into a collector’s item.
 The Ladybank Single Malt costs about $4,700 a bottle.

 9) The Macallan 1947 Fine and Rare Collection:

 The Macallan 1947 Fine and Rare is a 15-year-old whisky, originally bottled in 1963.
 Extremely rare and unique, the whiskey was purchased directly from a well-known collector and boasts a natural beech color with hints of light fruits, bitter chocolate, and wood spice that will tease your tongue even minutes after you take a sip.
 Priced at $6,800, only five bottles are available in the United States.

 8) Chivas Regal Royal Salute 50 year old: